 Ordinarily, technical faculty are restricted from teaching Core courses.
-However, if the technical faculty member holds a suitable degree to offer such instruction, he/she may do so in a limited manner at the discretion of the CART Coordinator and the Provost & Vice President for Academic Affairs.
+However, if the technical faculty member holds a suitable degree to offer such instruction, he/she may do so in a limited manner at the discretion of the Provost & Vice President for Academic Affairs.